 Setting up a class website

 Your first order of business is to decide where and how to set up your lessons.
-As a technology teacher you're going to ask you students to go to a lot of websites, and typing them in can be such a hassle.
+As a technology teacher you’re going to ask your students to go to a lot of websites, and typing them in can be such a hassle.
 Having a class website that houses all of the lesson links and activities will make your life easier and save time for your students to complete the actual lessons.

 There are some great website building platforms out there and you can use any one you like.
 I build mine in Weebly because I like the ease of the click and drag interface.
 Each lesson I build has some basic components that are the same, so using the features in weebly I am able to copy a page and then just change out a few elements for each lesson.